microsoft/api-guidelines/graph/GuidelinesGraph.md

     -   For example: /loadTestEntities
 >>
 Top-level API categories are aligned with documentation, developer tools, and in general are relatively stable.
-If a new category needs to be created, it requires an API REview and an API Council approval.
+If a new category needs to be created, it requires an API Review and an API Council approval.
 ### Query Support

 Microsoft Graph APIs should support basic query options in conformance with